cantujorge17/State-Processing-Simulation/README.md

 1. Clone the repository
 2. Open the repository in a terminal
-3. Install pygame using the command 'pip3 install pygame'
+3. Install pygame using the command `pip3 install pygame`
-4. Use the command 'python3 main.py' to run the application
+4. Use the command `python3 main.py` to run the application